 The Spartan king, Leotychides, led the Greek fleet.
 When they arrived at Mycale, they discovered that the Persians had beached their ships and had retreated to defensive positions inland with their Ionian Greek allies.

-The combined Greek forces defeated the Persian garrison, burnt the remaining Persian ships, and killed the Persian commander, Tigranes.
+Then, the combined Greek forces, including Spartans and Athenians, defeated the Persian garrison, burnt the remaining Persian ships, and killed the Persian commander, Tigranes.

 The Battle of Mycale was a resounding victory for the Greeks.
 Not only did they destroy the Persian fleet, but they also killed thousands of Persian soldiers in the process.